heng2j/multigrid/HW2.md

 ---

-## Task 4: Bring the Lessons Learned from CleanRL to RLlib to solve a a 1v1, 🤖 🆚 🤖 Scenario
+## Task 4: Bring the Lessons Learned from CleanRL to RLlib to solve a 1v1, 🤖 🆚 🤖 Scenario

 As you get familiar with PPO by wroking through the CleanRL implementation, let's pivot back to RLlib.
 We'll harness our understanding of hyperparameter tuning to address a 1v1 competition with a pretrained opponent.